frontendlane/responsify.dev/README.md

     - description that gets pushed everywhere
     - dynamically pull list of CSS properties from official website
     - restrict the width of the input to the length of the longest CSS property
-- video recording needs to show viewport width in the browser
-    - video ratio 3.25
-    - full page bleed
 - favicon
 - why does webpack transform `while` loop to `for` loop when it shouldn't
 - improve animated border